DocSunset/sygaldry/sygaldry/sygsa-max17055/sygsa-max17055.lili.md

 To initialise the MAX17055 component we have several inputs.
 These are stored as sliders with explicit maximums and minimums as well as default values.

 Capacity and current rsolution is dependent on the current sensors resistance.
 As stated by the MAX17055 User Guide in Table 1.3.
 The resolutions are given below.
+Note that this means that for the capacity and current a high resistance sense resistor, lowers both the resolution and the maximum capacity/current values that the fuel gauge can measure.

 | **Register Type** | **LSB Size**     |
 |-------------------|------------------|